 This post describes how to use the Kirsch-Nowak synthetic streamflow generator to generate synthetic streamflow ensembles for water systems analysis.
 As Jon Lamontagne discussed in his introduction to synthetic streamflow generation, generating synthetic hydrology for water systems models allows us to stress-test alternative management plans under stochastic realizations outside of those observed in the historical record.
 These realizations may be generated assuming stationary or non-stationary models.
-In a few recent papers from our group applied to the Red River and Lower Susquehanna River Basins (Giuliani et al., 2017; Quinn et al., 2017; Zatarain Salazar et al., In Revision), we’ve generated stationary streamflow ensembles by combining methods from Kirsch et al. (2013) and Nowak et al. (2010).
+In a few recent papers from our group applied to the Red River and Lower Susquehanna River Basins (Giuliani et al., 2017; Quinn et al., 2017; Zatarain Salazar et al., 2017), we’ve generated stationary streamflow ensembles by combining methods from Kirsch et al. (2013) and Nowak et al. (2010).
 We use the method of Kirsch et al. (2013) to generate flows on a monthly time step and the method of Nowak et al. (2010) to disaggregate these monthly flows to a daily time step.
 The code for this streamflow generator, written by Matteo Giuliani, Jon Herman and me, is now available on Github.
 Here I’ll walk through how to use the MATLAB code in the subdirectory /stationary_generator to generate correlated synthetic hydrology at multiple sites, and in Part II I’ll show how to use the Python code in the subdirectory /validation to statistically validate the synthetic hydrology.
 As an example, I’ll use the Lower Susquehanna River Basin (LSRB).

 A schematic of the LSRB, reproduced from Giuliani et al. (2014) is provided below.
 The system consists of two reservoirs: Conowingo and Muddy Run.
 For the system model, we generate synthetic hydrology upstream of the Conowingo Dam at the Marietta gauge (USGS station 01576000), as well as lateral inflows between Marietta and Conowingo, inflows to Muddy Run and evaporation rates over Conowingo and Muddy Run dams.
 The historical hydrology on which the synthetic hydrologic model is based consists of the historical record at the Marietta gauge from 1932-2001 and simulated flows and evaporation rates at all other sites over the same time frame generated by an OASIS system model.
 The historical data for the system can be found here.